 Woolacombe and the surrounding area is a fantastic place to explore by foot.
 Walk the beach from Woolacombe to Putsborough, grab a coffee, or a bite to eat at the Putsborough cafe, then head back over along the footpath which goes over the hills backing onto Woolacombe beach and say hello to the resident ponies!

 The walk around Morte Point can be an exhilarating experience during the Easter holidays as winter swells linger which can result in massive waves smashing against the cliffs.
 A humbling site.
 It is also beautiful when the sun shines, with the sea glistening and the resident seals more visible.
-Stop for a rest and enjoy the sun and views on one of the benches or perch on a rock next to the beautifully fragrant Gorse flowers, abundantdurig Easter.
-There are many walks in and around Woolacombe, so draw on our local knowldge of the area and we will suggest a walk which is more suitable for you and your friends or family.
-The spring lambs bouncing around joyously is a must see!
+Stop for a rest and enjoy the sun and views on one of the benches or perch on a rock next to the beautifully fragrant Gorse flowers, abundant during Easter.
+There are many walks in and around Woolacombe, so draw on our local knowledge of the area and we will suggest a walk which is more suitable for you and your friends or family.
+The spring lambs bouncing around joyously is a must-see!